rubyaustralia/rubyconfau-2014-cfp/talk-andrew_harvey-search_and_you_will_find/README.md

 problem of search, users expect search to perform well.

-Being rubyists and not information retrieval specialists, it can be hard to work out why our chosen search solution, be it Sphinx, Solr, ElasticSearch, Postgres fulltext or `SELECT ...
-LIKE` queries, doesn't work as we expect it to.
+Being rubyists and not information retrieval specialists, it can be hard to work out why our chosen search solution doesn't work like we expect it to.
+Be it Sphinx, Solr, ElasticSearch, Postgres fulltext or `SELECT ...
+LIKE` queries that's not always our jam and it can seem a bit like a dark art.

-This talk goes into some first principals of information retrieval and at the other end we will have a firm grounding in how to apply these practically to whatever search solution you use to improve the experience of your users.
+This talk goes into some first principles of information retrieval and at the other end we will have a firm grounding in how to apply these practically to whatever search solution you use to improve the experience of your users.